Meet Andrew.

 I am a coach, facilitator, and barber.
 A bridge-builder by nature and community organizer by training, my work centers on helping people lean into curiosity and lead with integrity.

-Today, I work as a facilitator and coach with students at the Stanford Graduate School of Business, helping them build self-awareness and practical interpersonal skills to cultivate connection.
+Today, I coach students and facilitate the OB 374: Interpersonal Dynamics course at the Stanford Graduate School of Business, helping students develop self-awareness and practical interpersonal skills to cultivate trust and connection.
 I also cut hair at Dax Lee's Barber & Apothecary in Oakland.
-Both roles involve creating space for people to show up as their whole selves.
+Turns out a good haircut and a good conversation are both building blocks of community.

 I hold a B.A. in Sociology from Loyola University Chicago and an Ed.M. in Human Development and Psychology from Harvard, where I was an Equity & Inclusion Fellow.
-I'm an Associate Certified Coach (ACC) through the International Coaching Federation and a certified conflict mediator.
+I earned an Associate Certified Coach (ACC) credential through the International Coaching Federation and am a certified conflict mediator with SEEDS Community Resolution Center.
 I’m based in Oakland with my partner, Nimah.